 How Payroll Outsourcing Services Work

-A payroll outsourcing company will process your payroll by gathering your employees’ information (hire date, job title, pay rate), obtaining any timecard data, calculating the pay that’s due to each employee, and then depositing that pay into their bank account, or issuing a payroll check.
+A payroll outsourcing company will process your payroll by gathering your employees’ information (hire date, job title, and pay rate), obtaining any time card data, calculating the pay that’s due to each employee, and then paying that amount by issuing a direct deposit or payroll check.

-These are the steps that they typically follow to do so:
+These are the steps that payroll outsourcing services generally follow when processing payroll:

-- Set up their payroll software with your company and employee data, including your payroll account and employee’s accounts for direct deposit
+- Set up payroll software with your company and employee data, including your payroll bank account and employees’ bank accounts for direct deposit.

-- Request or obtain time card data each pay period to input into their payroll software
+- Request or obtain time card data (clock-in and clock-out times or hours worked) each pay period to input into their payroll software.

-- Make deposits to employees’ accounts (direct deposit, pay card) and/or mail or deliver paychecks and advices to your office or to employees’ homes
+- Make deposits to employees’ accounts (direct deposit, pay card) and mail or deliver paychecks and advices to your office or employees’ homes.

-Depending on the services offered, a payroll outsourcing company like Gusto, may also be able to assist you with new hire onboarding paperwork, required employee tax documents, and I-9 compliance.
-Some may even provide labor law posters, employee handbooks, benefits insurance offerings, employee training, and HR/payroll consulting.
+Depending on the services offered, a payroll outsourcing company may also be able to assist you with new hire onboarding paperwork, required employee tax documents, and I-9 compliance.
+Some services, like Gusto, provide labor law posters, employee handbooks, benefits insurance offerings, and HR expertise.

 What Payroll Outsourcing Services Cost

-Prices for outsourcing payroll vary greatly depending on the size of your company, your location, and the outsourcing option chosen, from under $100 a month if you use software for just a few employees, to over $1,000 a month for full service.
+Prices for outsourcing payroll vary greatly depending on the size of your company, your location, and the outsourcing option you choose—from under $100 per month if you use software for just a few employees to over $1,000 per month for full service.
 We’ve compared payroll outsourcing options and pricing below.

 To make the comparisons fair, we’ve used an example of a weekly payroll for a company with 25 employees that has both hourly and salaried staff.

-Outsourcing options are as varied as using your neighborhood bookkeeper to hiring a big name payroll outsourcing service, with prices that vary as well—from under $100 a month to thousands a year.
-What’s different about service providers is how much they do, versus how much of the work you do as the business owner.
+Outsourcing options can vary from using your neighborhood bookkeeper to hiring a big name payroll outsourcing service with prices that vary as well—from under $100 per month to thousands of dollars per year.
+What’s different about service providers is how much they do versus how much of the work you do as the business owner.

 1. Outsource Payroll to a Local Bookkeeper or Accountant

-If you already have someone managing your bookkeeping you might want to ask them if they’re able to run your payroll too.
-For example, if they’re a Quickbooks ProAdvisor, they might know how to add Intuit payroll software, also made by Quickbooks, to manage your payroll as well.
+If you already have someone managing your bookkeeping, you might want to ask them if they’re able to run your payroll too.
+For example, if they’re a QuickBooks ProAdvisor, they might know how to add QuickBooks Payroll software, also made by QuickBooks, to manage your payroll as well.

 What a Local Bookkeeper Costs

-A full service payroll provider will have all the payroll basics you’ll need, from new hire W-4s to year-end tax documentation such as W-2s and 1099s.
-They’ll often provide resources like labor law posters and will manage your payroll for you, end-to-end.
+A full-service payroll provider will have all the payroll basics you need, from new hire W-4s to year-end tax documentation such as W-2s and 1099s.
+They’ll often provide resources like labor law posters and will manage your payroll for you, start to finish.
 All you have to do is provide them with the data.

-Full service payroll providers like ADP generally cost more than a local bookkeeper.
+Full service payroll providers like ADP Payroll generally cost more than a local bookkeeper.
 For example, 25 employees on a weekly payroll would cost about $6,000 per year.
-Additionally, there are typically upcharges for each payroll run, year-end taxes, garnishments, etc. However, additional benefits like electronic payroll reports, direct deposit, and tax compliance, can reduce the headache of managing payroll yourself.
-Click here for a free quote.
+Additionally, there are typically upcharges for each payroll run, year-end taxes, garnishments, and so forth.
+However, additional benefits like electronic payroll reports, direct deposit, and tax compliance can reduce the headache of managing payroll yourself.
+Sign up for a free quote.